IBM/intro-ai-llm-workshop/docs/lab-2/README.md

 model.
 See the highlight of the image below for more details:
 ![select model](./images/select-model.png)

-Let's use `granite3.3:8b` for this lab.
+Let's select `granite3.3:8b` for this lab.
 ```shell
 granite3.3:8b
 ```